Which of the following is a key characteristic of a saturated solution?

 Prepare for the SQA National 5 Chemistry Exam with our quiz.
 Enhance your knowledge through flashcards and multiple choice questions, each offering hints and explanations.
 Ace your Chemistry exam!

-A saturated solution is defined as a solution that has reached the maximum concentration of solute that can be dissolved in the solvent at a specific temperature.
-This means that any additional solute added to a saturated solution will not dissolve; instead, it will remain undissolved at the bottom of the container.
-This characteristic is fundamental to understanding the nature of solutions and the processes involved in solubility.
+A saturated solution is defined as a solution that has dissolved the maximum amount of solute that can be accommodated at a specific temperature.
+When this limit is reached, the solution is considered saturated because any additional solute added will not dissolve and will instead remain as a solid at the bottom of the container.
+This characteristic is fundamental to understanding the behavior of solutes in solvents, as it allows us to predict how different conditions (like temperature changes) might affect solubility.

 Subscribe